MRD2001/HomeWork1/CaseStudy01.md

 - Vivid design of mobile banks
 - Cloud technologies

-# Other Companies
+# Other digital banking providers

-- Acorns
-- Current
-- Dave
-- Varo Bank
-- Money Lion
-- N26
-- Revolt
+- Sofi : Founded in 2011 based in San Francisco USA.Worth $9B, with 7.5 Million customer.
+- Nubank : Founded in 2013 based in Sao Paulo, Brazail.Worth $25B, with 35 Million Customer.
+- Tinkoff : Founded in 2006 based in Moscow, Russia.
+Worth $17B, with 13 Million Customer.
+- Money Lion : Founded in 2013, based in NY City, USA.
+Worth $2.9B, with 7.5 million customer.
+- N26 : founded in 2013, based in Berlin, Germany.
+Worth $3.5B with 7 million customer.
+- Revolut : Founded in 2015, based in London, England.
+Worth $33B, with 15 Million Customer.

 ## Results

-* What has been the business impacy of this company so far?
+* What has been the business impact of this company so far?

 * What are the some core metrics that companies in this domain use to measure success?
 How Chime is performing accoridng to these metrics?
 We can check this link (https://www.businessofapps.com/data/chime-statistics/)
 * How Chime performing relative to competitors in the same domain (https://www.businessofapps.com/data/chime-statistics/)